Tolvaptan tablets (tol-vap-tan)

 Jinarc is not recommended for use in children and teenagers, or patients older than

-years has not been studied.
+and in patients older than 55 years has not been proven.

 Before you take Jinarc